dextra/challenges/backend/README.md

 ## Persistence

-This is not required to complete the challenge, but keep in mind, we want to know how do you your work, so this is a greate opportunity to shoy all of your skills, be free to implement a database persistence if you feel it is important to.
+This is not required to complete the challenge, but keep in mind, we want to know how do you your work, so this is a greate opportunity to show all of your skills, be free to implement a database persistence if you feel it is important to.

 ## Filters